MP Estate Planning UK

 Setting Up a Trust is Too Complicated

-Here’s a comparison of the main types of trusts and their characteristics:
+Here’s a comparison of trust types and their practical use:

 How to Transfer Your House into a Trust

-For UK homeowners, transferring their house into a trust requires careful planning and execution.
-This process involves several key steps that are crucial for a successful transfer.
+For UK homeowners, transferring their house into a trust requires careful planning and specialist guidance.
+The process is well-established but the details matter — particularly regarding whether your property has a mortgage.

 Steps to Transfer Property

-To transfer your house into a trust, you need to follow these steps:
+To transfer your house into a trust, the key steps are:

 Costs Involved in the Transfer

-• Land Registry fees for updating the property records.
+• Land Registry fees: A nominal fee for updating the property records and registering the restriction

 What Happens After the Transfer

-After transferring your house into a trust, several things happen:
+After transferring your house into a trust, the practical reality is that very little changes day to day:

 Legal Considerations When Using a Trust

-When considering a trust for your property, it’s essential to understand the legal framework that governs trusts in the UK.
-Trusts are subject to specific laws and regulations, and being aware of these is crucial for effective trust administration.
+When considering a trust for your property, it’s essential to understand the legal framework that governs trusts in England and Wales.
+England invented trust law over 800 years ago, and it remains one of the most sophisticated and well-developed areas of our legal system.

 Understanding the Law Around Trusts